 I live with my husband, children, cat and tarantula in Centurion, South Africa.
 During the day, I take care of my kids and I write whenever they don’t require my immediate attention (in other words, not nearly enough).
-And, three times a week, I make an appearance at Sultry Studios to give pole dancing classes.
+And, three times a week, I make an appearance at Sultry Studios to attend aerial fitness classes.

 Then came university.
 My plan hadn’t really changed but it’s funny how people can slowly whittle away at your confidence when you don’t pay attention.
 I still wrote often…but I no longer finished anything.

 Somewhere in those first four years after school, I came to believe that writing was not a career; it was not a viable option; it was something that only happened overseas.

 After that, I spent most of my adult life resisting my true destiny.
 I made many choices based on false information and guidance, resulting in soul-crushing unhappiness, to finally find out who I really am.